wp-ng/angular-foundation-6/src/tooltip/docs/readme.md

 - `tooltip-placement`: Where to place it?
 Defaults to "top", but also accepts "bottom", "left", "right".
-- `tooltip-animation`: Should it fade in and out?
-Defaults to "true".
 - `tooltip-popup-delay`: For how long should the user have to have the mouse over the element before the tooltip shows (in milliseconds)?
 Defaults to 0.
 - `tooltip-trigger`: What should trigger a show of the tooltip?